How to Invest in Property: A Blueprint for Achieving Long-Term Success

 - Invest in properties in established areas and property in up-and-coming areas.

-Another good thing about property investment is that there is plenty of good information out there to help guide your investment decision.
+There is also plenty of good information out there to help guide you.
 For example:

 - Property books and magazines.